johanley/special-relativity-core/README.md

 The traveler measures flattening along the line of motion (and no time dilation on the spacecraft).
 The stay-at-home measures time dilation on the spacecraft (but no flattening-of-the-world along the line of its motion).

-**The spatial geometry of an object is defined by a time-slice in the given frame (not a light-slice).**
+**The spatial geometry of an object is defined by a time-slice in the given grid (not a light-slice).**
 Spatial geometry consists of two things: distances and angles.
-To measure the length of a stick (in a given frame), you need a time-slice, a surface with <em>ct=constant</em>, (in that frame).
+To measure the length of a stick (in a given grid), you need a time-slice, a surface with <em>ct=constant</em>, (in that grid).
-To measure the direction in which a stick is pointing (in a given frame), you also need a time-slice (in that frame).
+To measure the direction in which a stick is pointing (in a given grid), you also need a time-slice (in that grid).

 **Change of angles is just as significant as change of dimensions.**